o3de/community/guides/o3de-code-review-guidelines.md

-# O3DE Code Review Guidelines
+# O3DE code review guidelines

 This document contains a set of guidelines for code reviewers and Pull Request (PR) authors when contributing to Open 3D Engine (O3DE).
 The intention is to help PRs go smoothly and help the community share best practices and lessons learned when it comes to changes and reviews.

-## Useful Related Material
+## Useful related material

 - [O3DE C++ Coding Standards](https://github.com/o3de/sig-core/blob/main/governance/Coding-Standards-and-Style-Guide.md#o3de-c-coding-standards-)
 - [O3DE API Ref Guidelines](https://github.com/o3de/sig-core/blob/main/governance/API-Ref-Guidelines-Update.md)

-## Change Author Guidelines
+## Change author guidelines

 A set of guidelines for those making changes and creating PRs (the PR author)